RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Experiments

-In this section, we present some experiments to demonstrate the effectiveness of RSG.
-We focus on applications in machine learning, in particular regression and classification. \paragraph{Robust Regression} The regression problem is to predict an output $y$ based on a feature vector $\x\in\R^d$.
+The regression problem is to predict an output $y$ based on a feature vector $\x\in\R^d$.
 Given a set of training examples $(\x_i,y_i), i=1,\ldots, n$, a linear regression model can be found by solving the optimization problem in~(\ref{eqn:rr}).

-We solve two instances of the problem with $p=1$ and $p=1.5$.
+We solve two instances of the problem with $p=1$ and $p=1.5$ and $\lambda=0$.
 We conduct experiments on two data sets from libsvm website~\footnote{\url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}}, namely housing ($n=506$ and $d=13$) and space-ga ($n=3107$ and $d=6$).
 We first examine the convergence behavior of RSG with different values for the number of iterations per-stage $t=10^2$, $10^3$, and $10^4$.
 The value of $\alpha$ is set to $2$ in all experiments.
 The initial step size of RSG is set to be proportional to $\epsilon_0/2$ with the same scaling parameter for different variants.
 We plot the results on housing data in Figure~\ref{fig:4} (a,b) and on space-ga data in Figure~\ref{fig:3} (a,b).
 In each figure, we plot the objective value vs number of stages and the log difference between the objective value and the converged value (to which we refer as level gap).
-We can clearly see that with different $t$ RSG converges to an $\epsilon$-level set and the convergence rate is linear in terms of the number of stages, which is consistent with our theory.
+We can clearly see that with different values of $t$ RSG converges to an $\epsilon$-level set and the convergence rate is linear in terms of the number of stages, which is consistent with our theory.

 Secondly, we compare with SG to verify the effectiveness of RSG.
 The baseline SG is implemented with a decreasing step size proportional to $1/\sqrt{\tau}$, where $\tau$ is the iteration index.
 The initial step size of SG is tuned in a wide range to give the fastest convergence.
 The initial step size of RSG is also tuned around the best initial step size of SG.
 The results are shown in Figure~\ref{fig:4}(c,d) and Figure~\ref{fig:3}(c,d), where we show RSG with two different values of $t$ and also R$^2$SG with an increasing sequence of $t$.
 In implementing R$^2$SG, we restart RSG for every $5$ stages, and increase the number of iterations by a certain factor.
 In particular,we increase $t$ by a factor of $1.15$ and $1.5$ respectively for $p=1$ and $p=1.5$.
 From the results, we can see that (i) RSG with a smaller value of $t=10^3$ can quickly converge to an $\epsilon$-level, which is less accurate than SG after running a sufficiently large number of iterations; (ii) RSG with a relatively large value $t=10^4$ can converge to a much more accurate solution; (iv) R$^2$SG converges much faster than SG and can bridge the gap between RSG-$t=10^3$ and RSG-$t=10^4$.